eworm-de/journal-notify/README.md

 * *-o*: combine matches with a logical OR
 * *-r REGEX*: This add a regular expression match for the message field.
 * *-t SECONDS*: seconds to show the notification, 0 is forever
-* *-v* verbose output, can be specified multiple times
+* *-v*: verbose output, can be specified multiple times

 The screenshot shown above resulted from this command: